bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-asymmetric-numeral-systems.rst

 (think bytes) from the data stream and replacing it with some compact bit representation.
-For example, in Huffman Coding, the most frequent symbol is replaced with a single bit, or Run Length Encoding, which replaces a repeated sequence of a character by a character and how many times it repeats.
+For example, in Huffman Coding, the most frequent symbol is replaced with a single bit, or Run Length Encoding, which replaces a repeated sequence of a character by the character and how many times it repeats.
 In both these examples, it works on a subset of the sequence and replaces them.
 The other variant which both Arithmetic coding and Asymmetrical Numeral Systems fall under is where then *entire* message is encoded as a single number (the